 Whenever a user is on a session, behavioral biometrics technology continuously monitors their actions to ensure normal activity is taking place.
 If activity deviates from the normal user profile, the system picks up on the change and flags it as fraud.

-For example, if someone logs in to check the status of their insurance claim, but then forgets to logout of their account.
-Continuous authentication is still underway, so if a fraudster began using that account, behavioral biometrics would detect the change in behavior.
+For example, if someone logs in to check the status of their insurance claim, but then forgets to logout of their account, continuous authentication is still underway.
+If a fraudster began using that account, behavioral biometrics would detect the change in behavior.
 This is different from one-time authentication, such as passwords.
 Continuous authentication will always be monitoring a session, authenticating the user no matter what is happening, what actions they’ve taken, or what part of the session they’re in.

-Behavioral biometrics helps companies provide more efficient operations and greater customer confidence in their digital offerings.
 Often companies forgo adding a new solution or feature to their online platform because of the huge security challenges presented by implementation.
-Behavioral biometrics allows companies to securely add new features by providing continuous authentication across the entirety of a company’s online offerings.
+The BioCatch platform is made up of several easy to implement components that enable behavioral data collection from web and mobile browsers and applications.
+Continuous behavioral data collection produces real-time risk scores and behavioral insights as defined by internal fraud teams.
 Companies don’t need multiple logins or other authentication measures to determine how to authenticate users.
 BioCatch works within a company’s existing tech stack, offering individualized solutions for insurance fraud prevention for each company.